 Until 1948 immigration was slow, but after World War Two Britain couldn't find enough people from European countries to assist them with rebuilding a war-torn Britain.
-The day marked as the beginning of mass immigration to the UK is believe to be 22 June 1948 when the Empire Windrush docked in London delivering hundreds of West Indian men.
+The day marked as the beginning of mass immigration to the UK is believed to be 22 June 1948 when the Empire Windrush docked in London delivering hundreds of West Indian men.

-Now, sixty plus years later, Britain finds itself having to deal with a massive immigration dilemma and many angry Britons who are opposing the immigration policy and the constant influx of foreigners to the country.
+Now, sixty-plus years later, Britain finds itself having to deal with a massive immigration dilemma and many angry Britons who are opposing the immigration policy and the constant influx of foreigners to the country.

 Different Cultures in Britain

 Immigrants to Britain come from all over the world.
 Some are from countries who have a lot in common with Britain and they find it easier to fit into the British culture.
 There are however many people from cultures that are very different from the British culture.

 People who come from America, Australia, New Zealand and South Africa have language, many times religion and basic western culture in common with Britain, while people from Asian countries might find there are very little commonalities.